chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 >* Engaging - Feel like a natural app on the device, with an immersive user experience.
 >* This new level of quality allows Progressive Web Apps to earn a place on the user's home screen.

-What does basically means?
-PWAs are web application that combine the best of the web and the best of native mobile apps.
+What does it basically means?
+PWAs are web applications that combine the best of the web and the best of native mobile apps.
 They can reach a vast user base (as all web apps) but they also have native alike features like:

 * they can work offline
 * they can use hardware capabilities and are they able to receive push notifications

 Soooo I started to think: "Whoah, I can modify my blog/website to become a PWA, so that I can explore this new technology and I can also have something that 'feels like an app' for my blog!!!".
-So how is it possible to transform a site build with Jekyll and published on Github Pages in a basic PWA?
+So how is it possible to transform a site built with Jekyll and published on Github Pages in a basic PWA?
 In this post I will show you how I did it (and this article is part of the PWA described here).
 To create a basic PWA I need 3 things:

 * publish the site on HTTPS